 Kaas Plateau - Maharashtra's Very Own Switzerland

 The name ‘Kaas’ originates from the Kaasa tree.
 The leaves of the tree turn red from green as it matures.
-During the month of March the tree sprouts white flowers.
-The plateau is known as Kaas Pathar in Marathi language.
-The plateau is full of wild flowers during the months of August and September and the blooms last for about two to three weeks.
+During the month of March, the tree sprouts white flowers.
+The plateau is known as Kaas Pathar in the Marathi language.
+The plateau is full of wildflowers during the months of August and September and the blooms last for about two to three weeks.
 The whole plateau resembles a carpet with flowers of every hue from the colour spectrum.
 More than 450 different species of flowers, orchids and carnivorous plants such as Drosera Indica are found in Kaas.

-Which places this plateau high on the top biodiversity hot spots in India.
-Who knows, there might be lot of other flora yet to be discovered.
-Due to its beauty it attracts many tourists, scientists and nature lovers.
-Major portion of the Kaas Plateau is a reserve forest and it has received World Natural Heritage Site tag too.
+Which places this plateau high among the top biodiversity hot spots in India.
+Who knows, there might be a lot of other flora yet to be discovered.
+Due to its beauty, it attracts many tourists, scientists and nature lovers.
+The major portion of the Kaas Plateau is a reserve forest and it has received a World Natural Heritage Site tag too.
 If one pays attention to the detail, you can see many beauties including carnivorous plants on the laterite soil in Kaas.

 Kaas also has around 33 endangered species.
 These species are only found in rocky lands and are on the brink of extinction due to the changes in climatic and geological conditions.

 If William Wordsworth had visited Kaas before penning down his legendary poem “Daffodils”, I am sure he would have many more varieties of flowers to write about!
 From bright purples to pinks to whites, blues & yellows many different color & varieties of flowers grow here.
 Needless to say, the plateau is also home to many beautiful butterflies & multi color bugs too!